Marnick/Getting_cleaning_project/README.md

 # Getting_cleaning_project
-project for Getting &amp; Cleaning course
+project for Getting and Cleaning data course

+The function analysis